AbdelMoumene-Hadfi/MCSC2014/localroots/README.md

-MCSC2014
+MCSC2014 . localroots
 ========

-some challenges I've been wrote for MCSC2014 computer security contest at ENSIAS
+some vulnerable kernels , the challenges should spot the bug and write a localroot exploit